-Groundwater Sustainability Agencies (GSAs) and the development and implementation of Groundwater Sustainability Plans (GSPs) for groundwater basins that are designated by DWR as medium or high priority.
+In 2014, the California State Legislature enacted the Sustainable Groundwater Management Act (SGMA), with subsequent amendments in 2015.
+The SGMA requires the formation of Groundwater Sustainability Agencies (GSAs) and the development and implementation of Groundwater Sustainability Plans (GSPs) for groundwater basins that are designated by DWR as medium or high priority.

-The Basin is currently categorized by DWR as a very low priority basin (DWR, 2019a).
+The Basin is currently categorized by DWR as a very low priority basin (DWR, 2019).
 As such, the Basin is not subject to the requirements of SGMA.
 However, as discussed above, the Basin has been actively managed for years, including the establishment of pumping limitations.